 I printed mine on colored paper just because I liked the way it looked.
 You could also use different colors for different kids if you are doing more than one.

 I love starting new traditions with my boys.
 Do you have any back to school traditions?
-Or what are you most excited about for the school year?
+What are you most excited about for the school year?